April 4, 2013

 The second day is the longest day and the best in my opinion.
 At like 8AM you get there and take a picture with ron and all of the coaches as a memory then go through warm up and hip mobility.
 Then you get into groups and go to stations for the rest of the day.
 The stations include: Video anaylsis, Deceleration training, simplifying your delivery with brent, intro to the ranch drills, workouts and how to build skill specific strength, med ball wall and long toss.
 They all go for about an hour and what ever station you dont get to the second day you do the third day.
 I can’t put the stations in detail because all of the secrets that are told at the ranch stay at the ranch.

 The third day after warm up you finish up your stations and then ron takes you through wrist weights and conditioning stuff.
 After your stations its Radar gun time, I went up 7 MPH in 3 days and 13 MPH before the High School season.
 After the camp they thank you for coming out and ron answers more questions and you leave with your plan to get to 90 MPH.
-Remember over 130 guys have hit 90 or better out of the camps 30 have hit 95 and 2 hit 100-(Bauer, Bundy)
+Remember over 130 guys have hit 90 or better out of the camps 30 have hit 95 and 2 hit 100-(Chapman, Bundy)

 April 27, 2008